Zoom in on the map and read more details below.

 Our recommended FULL DAY mountain bike day ride:

-- Our favourite route is 27 miles (around 45km) with 1,200 feet of climbing see our Fort William Cycle Route Map here and for the route slightly updates on Google Maps (and nearer 30 miles) see here.
-Easy/Moderate with optional; extras.
+- Our favourite route is 27 miles (around 45km) with 1,200 feet of climbing.
+See our Fort William Cycle Route Map here and on Google Maps (and nearer 30 miles) see here.
+Easy/Moderate with optional extras.
+Recommended bike: MTB or E-bike.

 - For a truely epic day ride of nearly 50 miles in a fantastic Highland setting try the Tour de Ben Nevis as per the No Fuss Events event.
 See the full detail of the route here.
-For more detail of the No Fuss race see here.
 Difficult.
+Recommended bike: Full-suspension MTB.

 Our recommended HALF DAY routes:

 - Take a 10 mile (15km) leisurely flat cycle along The Great Glen Way to The Caledonian Canal where you can enjoy a Cake and Coffee or a lunch stop at the Moorings Hotel.
 On the cycle route stop to admire Old Inverlochy Castle.
 Return via the back road before rejoining the Great Glen Way back to Fort William.
-See here.
+See the route on Google Maps here.
 Easy.
+Recommended bike: MTB, E-bike.

 - For an overview of the cycle friendly routes in Leanachan Forest see here.
-Various Abilities
+Various Abilities.
+Recommended bike: MTB, E-bike.

-- Nevis Range produce their own Trail Map see here.
-Various Cycle Routes
+- Nevis Range Bike Trail Map see here.
+Various abilities.
+Nevis Range Downhill and various Cycle Routes.

 For a fantastic two or three day route:

 Join Sustrans Route 78 and cycle from our back door and pedal along the route to the Caledonian Canal.
 This is a really lovely flat route with great views to Ben Nevis and beyond.
 It can be pedalled on it’s own or used as day route making a circular route to access Leanachan Forest via Gairlochy and Spean Bridge.
 Alternatively join the Great Glen Way and Cycle to Inverness along this stunning 72 mile route.
-If you’re hiring bikes from us you can drop them in Inverness too.
+If you’re hiring bikes from us you B. can drop them in Inverness too.
+Recommended bike: MTB, Tourer or E-bike.

 Glen Nevis makes a great half day ride.
 Turn off the A82 and cycle up the forestry track to the beautiful lower falls.